lowkaihon/data-analyst-agent-V2/README.md

      • Heatmaps: Use aggregated data (GROUP BY x, y).
 Limit to ≤30 categories per dimension for readability
    - **Field Validation**: createChart validates that xField, yField, and colorField exist in the query results.
 If a field name doesn't match, the system uses fuzzy matching (Levenshtein distance) to suggest the closest available column name with "Did you mean...?" suggestions for typos.

-**Reference-Based Pattern**: Instead of passing large datasets through AI context, executeSQLQuery stores data (1,500 rows) in DB and returns a small preview + queryId + original SQL.
+**Reference-Based Pattern**: Instead of passing large datasets through AI context, executeSQLQuery stores data (up to 1,500 rows) in DB and returns a small preview + queryId + original SQL.
 When visualization is needed, createChart re-executes the SQL intelligently:
 - For datasets ≤chart limit: Fetches full data (1.5K-10K rows depending on chart type)
 - For boxplots >10K rows: Automatically uses SQL aggregates (PERCENTILE_CONT) for accurate distribution statistics
 - For other charts exceeding limits: Returns error with guidance to aggregate data in SQL